sorenchr/linreg/README.md

 ## Usage

-This project can be used from either the terminal, or as an imported package.
+This project can be used from either the terminal, or as an imported module.

 ### Terminal